olegabu/fabric-starter/README.md

 * **Node.js** v6.9.0 - 6.10.0 ( __Node v7+ is not supported__ )

 *Optional*: if you'd like to deploy java chaincode you'll need a build of Fabric 1.0 with java enabled.
-Download and install docker images instead of the ones available in the release:
+Download and install these docker images instead of the ones available in the release:

 ```
 curl -O https://s3.amazonaws.com/synswap/install/fabric-images.tgz